-The Economics Department Internship Program (EDIP) allows students to earn upper-division credit by working a contracted number of hours in an approved organization.
+The Economics Internship Program (EIP, also referred to as EDIP) allows students to earn upper-division credit by working a contracted number of hours in an approved organization.
 Students may earn 1 credit for every 50 hours of internship work.
 Internship projects must provide an opportunity for the student to apply the economics theories learned in the classroom to a formal work setting, and must be approved by the Internship Director.

 International students you must submit the CPT form to ISSS and follow up with them in order to ensure that you also receive approval from USCIS.

-Step 3: If the company does not wish to complete the application, your internship will not be acceptable for the purposes of course credit.
-(You may still do the internship on your own, but it is not eligible for the Economics Department Internship Program.
-Your internship will be completely separate and distinct from the University.
+- If the company does not wish to complete the application, your internship will not be acceptable for the purposes of course credit.
+You may complete the internship, but it is not eligible for the Economics Internship Program; your internship will be completely separate and distinct from the University.

-Step 2: Complete and turn in a 5-page writing assignment, as described in these guidelines.
+- Complete and turn in a 5-page writing assignment, as described in these guidelines.
 The paper must be turned into the instructor prior to the last instructional day of the semester in which you are enrolled in ECON 185/285

-Internship Paper Guidelines:
+Internship Paper Guidelines

-Paper Format: Length: 5 pages (not including the title page), double-spaced with 12-point font.
+- 5 pages (not including the title page), double-spaced with 12-point font.